 Working definition of the curriculum “The curriculum is a framework for setting out the aims of a programme of education, including the knowledge and skills to be gained at each stage (intent); for translating that framework over time into a structure and narrative, within an institutional context (implementation) and for evaluating what knowledge and skills pupils have gained against expectations (impact/achievement).”
 Ofsted

 Holy Trinity Church School’s Curriculum intent is underpinned by our Christian vision and runs alongside the Bath and Wells Multi-Academy Trust’s ‘Curriculum Principles and Curriculum Intent’

-Holy Trinity’s Curriculum is broken into 7 distinct segments which each have their own policy outlining their Intent, Implementation and Impact.
+Holy Trinity’s Broad Curriculum is broken into 7 distinct segments which each have their own policy outlining their Intent, Implementation and Impact.

-Phase Planning documents are used to plan topics that Integrate subjects together and allow for cross-curricular links.
+Phase Planning documents are used to plan topics that integrate subjects together and allow for cross-curricular links.

 Unit plans and Individual Lesson plans are used to plan all other curriculum areas.

 Please see our Curriculum Policy for full details of curriculum approach.